myatktun/myatktun.github.io/_sources/AITools.rst

     * **Blueprint**
         - automation template with configurations and functions
         - allow to share scenarios with others outside of the organisation
+    * **Data Types**
+        - text, number, date, boolean
+        - Collection: a group of different data types as single unit, also called object
+        - Array: same data type, 1-based indexing, can sort, extract a range, search, iterate, aggregate, and other advanced data extractions
+        - entering different data type as specified will get an error, but will attempt to convert type if compatible
+        - format of date depends on profile settings
+    * **Mapping**
+        - mapping data from one module into another
+        - a single operation will generate at least one bundle
+        - when mapping an array item, first item will be chosen if no index is given
+        - need to create custom data structure when connecting to external services not provided by Make
+    * **Functions**
+        - make data transformations on fields easier
+        - has general, math, text, binary, date and time, and array functions
+        - scenario and functions use date/time from Organisation
     * **Variables**
         - allow organisations to store data and reuse
         - System and Custom variables